When my daughter was born, our exercise was simply walking around the neighborhood as a family. Not the best, but it was a start!

 - Practice yoga together.

-- Play soccer with them—invite enough neighbor kids to form two teams, and put the parents in the goal!
+- Play soccer—invite enough neighbor kids to form two teams and make the parents the goalies!

 - Have a family workout with music to match.